 - Try adding them to sauces and dips for extra flavor.

 Storage and freezing tips

 Storage: Since the mushrooms take very little time to prepare, I think they are best enjoyed right after they are sautéed.
-If you want to prepare them in advance, leave out the lemon juice and cilantro and store them in the fridge in a covered container for 3-4 days.
-When ready to eat, reheat them in a skillet and then add the lemon juice and cilantro.
+If you want to prepare them in advance, leave the lemon juice and cilantro and store them in the fridge in a covered container for 3-4 days.
+When ready to eat, reheat them in a skillet and add lemon juice and cilantro.

 Freezing: You can freeze sautéed mushrooms, but again, I think they are best enjoyed freshly cooked, especially in these tacos.
 If you want to freeze them, leave out the lemon juice and cilantro and let them completely cool in the fridge.
-Once cooled, arrange in a single layer on a baking sheet and pop them in the freezer.
-Transfer them to a freezer bag and store in the freezer for up to a month.
+Once cooled, arrange a single layer on a baking sheet and pop them in the freezer.
+Transfer them to a freezer bag and store them in the freezer for up to a month.

 Additional recipe tips

 - Make sure you’re using fresh mushrooms for the best taste and texture.
 Fresh mushrooms should be dry and firm without any soft spots.